 The IBM High C/C++ compiler is a globally optimizing compiler developed for the PowerPC family of processors.
 It produces executable code in Extended Link Format (ELF) file format.
-The version included in the kit is a limited capacity version created specifically for the PPC405EP evaluation board kit.
+The version included in the kit is a limited capacity version created specifically for the PPC405GP design kit.
 It supports the compilation, assembly, and linkage of the sample application programs and the ROM Monitor source code.
 A full featured version of the IBM High C/C++ compiler is available from IBM.
-For more information contact the PowerPC Embedded Systems Solutions Center at ppcsupp@us.ibm.com.
+For more information call the PowerPC Embedded Systems Solutions Center at (919) 543-5701.